PhuocnhQn/MuteCutter/README.md

 *   [wav-decoder](https://www.npmjs.com/package/wav-decoder) - Used for decoding WAV audio files.
 *   [SweetAlert2](https://sweetalert2.github.io/) - Used for displaying user-friendly alerts and messages.
 *   Adobe CEP Documentation - Essential for understanding how to build Premiere Pro extensions.

-This improved README provides a comprehensive guide for users and developers, covering installation, usage, troubleshooting, and development.
-It also includes important considerations and best practices for using the MuteCutter extension.
-Remember to create a `LICENSE` file.